johan-backstrom/data-cow/README.md

 }
 ```

-This is very useful if you want to test logic that uses the sex of the person.
+This is very useful if you, for example, want to test logic that uses the sex of the person.
 Again, the power of Data Cow is that
 this test will be completely unaware of the rest of the data model, thus resulting in much less re-work when making changes
 to that data model.

+It is important to understand that the ```with``` method will allow you to modify the instace of your DairyClass created by DataCow.
+This means that you can mutate the object in any way you please, includes calling methods and setting public variables.

 #### Nesting objects